 – Jordan B. Peterson

-Whatever you choose, there will likely be some obstacle and you decide how to deal with those obstacles.
-The routines and habits that either help or get in the way are your choices.
+Whatever you choose, there will likely be some obstacle and you will have to decide how to deal with those obstacles.
+Your routines and habits that either help or get in the way are your choices.

 We are our choices; choose to start with yourself “for them.”